Campus Card login to Xerox device did not work

 Check if the issue is with the card

 1. Log in without using the card.
-Use either of the methods in Authenticating/Logging in to a Xerox printer when Transact is offline
+Use either UMS Credentials or log-in code, as described in Authenticating/Logging in to a Xerox printer when Transact is offline

 Check if the card works